Refined topological vertex for a 5D $Sp(N)$ gauge theory with antisymmetric matter: Conclusion

 Here, we discussed the $T_2$-tuning of the K\"{a}hler parameters for jumps.
 It would also be interesting to study other physical systems such as defects by tuning K\"{a}hler parameters to other values and find the corresponding tuning method.

-\acknowledgments We would like to thank Jin Chen, Dan Han, Hirotaka Hayashi, Kimyeong Lee, and Wenbin Yan for useful discussions.
-We also like thank Futoshi Yagi for carefully reading of the draft as well as valuable discussions.
-SC is grateful to ICTS for Asian string winter school, IHES for Localization summer school, and Babak Haghighat for longterm visiting YMSC.
+\acknowledgments We would like to thank Jin Chen, Hirotaka Hayashi, Hee-Cheol Kim, Kimyeong Lee, and Wenbin Yan for useful discussions.
+We also like to thank Futoshi Yagi for carefully reading the draft as well as valuable discussions.
+SC is grateful to ICTS for Asian string winter school, IHES for Localization summer school, and Babak Haghighat for long-term visiting YMSC.
+SC is supported by the TEAM programme of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund (POIR.04.04.00-00-5C55/17-00).
 SSK would like to gratefully acknowledge KIAS and YMSC at Tsinghua university for kind hospitality for his visit, and also like to acknowledge APCTP for hosting the Focus program "Strings, Branes and Gauge Theories."
 SSK is supported by the UESTC Research Grant A03017023801317.